Gaels: Imperial era

-Modern
+Modern era

 The Gaelic revival also occurred in the 19th century, with organisations such as Conradh na Gaeilge and An Comunn Gàidhealach attempting to restore the prestige of Gaelic culture and the socio-communal hegemony of the Gaelic languages.
 Many of the participants in the Irish Revolution of 1912–1923 were inspired by these ideals and so when a sovereign state was formed (the Irish Free State), post-colonial enthusiasm for the re-Gaelicisation of Ireland was high and promoted through public education.
 Results were very mixed however and the Gaeltacht where native speakers lived continued to retract.
 In the 1960s and 70s, pressure from groups such as Misneach (supported by Máirtín Ó Cadhain), the Gluaiseacht Chearta Siabhialta na Gaeltachta and others; particularly in Connemara; paved the way for the creation of development agencies such as Údarás na Gaeltachta and state media (television and radio) in Irish.

 The last native speaker of Manx died in the 1970s, though use of the Manx language never fully ceased.
 There is now a resurgent language movement and Manx is once again taught in all schools as a second language and in some as a first language.